restatedev/examples/README.md

   - Download from https://github.com/restatedev/restate/releases
   - Install with Homebrew: `brew install restatedev/tap/restate-server`
   - Install with _npm_: `npm install --global @restatedev/restate-server@latest`

-Or run Restate Server in Docker:
-  - `docker run --name restate_dev --rm -p 8080:8080 -p 9070:9070 -p 9071:9071 --add-host=host.docker.internal:host-gateway docker.io/restatedev/restate:latest`
+  - Run in Docker: `docker run --name restate_dev --rm -p 8080:8080 -p 9070:9070 -p 9071:9071 --add-host=host.docker.internal:host-gateway docker.io/restatedev/restate:latest`

 ### (2) Register the examples at Restate Server

-Many examples need to be registered at Restate, so that Restate will proxy their function calls and do its magic.
-Once both server and example are running, register the example
+The service endpoints need to be registered in Restate, so that Restate will proxy their function calls and do its magic.
+Once both server and example are running, register the example:

-* Via the [CLI](https://docs.restate.dev/operate/cli): `restate dp reg localhost:9080`
+* Via the [CLI](https://docs.restate.dev/operate/cli): `restate deployments register localhost:9080`
 * Via `curl localhost:9070/deployments -H 'content-type: application/json' -d '{"uri": "http://localhost:9080"}'`

 **Important** When running Restate with Docker, use `host.docker.internal` instead of `localhost` in the URIs above.